 Batteries and charging:

-The PD36R is a 21700 battery type flashlight.
-And fortunately, Fenix also included their own ARB-L21 lithium-ion battery.
-The only thing to keep in mind before using it to take the plastic washer away.
+Fenix included a 21700 ARB-L21 lithium-ion battery.
+The only thing to keep in mind before using it is to take the plastic washer away.
 They even added a little notice, so you won’t forget this.
 See the picture below.

-Fenix added a protection board to the battery and therefore makes it too long for 99% of the battery chargers currently on the market.
-Thus you have to charge it inside the light!
+They added a protection board to the battery and therefore makes it too long for 99% of the battery chargers currently on the market.
+Thus you have to charge it inside the light, or get a 18650 charger with extra long bays!
 (Extra safety).

 You should be able to use 18650 batteries when using a battery adapter.
 Fenix doesn’t provide one in the package, but some flashlight makers add one, just in case.
 But since this is supplied with a battery, I can totally understand they didn’t include an adapter.